The Transpension Type: Technical Report: Prerequisites

 \end{proof} \begin{lemma} Assume 4 triples of adjoint functors: $E \dashv F \dashv G$ and $E' \dashv F' \dashv G'$ and $S_1 \dashv T_1 \dashv U_1$ and $S_2 \dashv T_2 \dashv U_2$ such that the following diagram commutes up to natural isomorphism:

 Then we have

 In fact, any one of these statements holds if only the adjoints used by that statement are given. \end{lemma} \begin{proof} The central isomorphism is given.
 The other isomorphisms are obtained by taking the left/right adjoints of both hands of the original isomorphism.
-By picking one direction of the central isomorphism, we can step to the left/right/top/bottom by applying \cref{thm:cotranspose}. \end{proof} \begin{proposition} If a functor $R : \cat C \to \widehat \catW$ from a CwF $\cat C$ to a presheaf CwF $\widehat \catW$ has a left adjoint $L$, then it is a weak CwF morphism. \end{proposition} \begin{proof} We use the presheaf notations from \cite{reldtt-techreport} (\cref{sec:prerequisites:psh:notation}).
+By picking one direction of the central isomorphism, we can step to the left/right/top/bottom by applying \cref{thm:cotranspose}. \end{proof}